api3dao/vitepress-docs/docs/explore/dapis/using-dapis.md

 <!--::: info Developer info

-dAPI implmentation to your solidity contract is simple, learn more [within this starter kit](link to API3 DAO starter kit).
+dAPI implementation to your solidity contract is simple, learn more [within this starter kit](link to API3 DAO starter kit).

 :::-->